E.I.F.S. and Traditional Stucco

 EIFS also provides a rich, more uniform appearance than regular color stucco.
-At the same time, it s a more flexible material.
+At the same time, it is a more flexible material.
 This makes it less prone to cracking than traditional stucco.
-EIFS are also among the most water resistant exterior surfaces you can put on a house.
+EIFS are also among the most water-resistant exterior surfaces you can put on a house.

 As with all wall systems, however, EIFS must be correctly installed by an EIFS certified professional.
 It’s also important to follow the manufacturer’s recommendations.
 Moisture can easily damage an improperly installed synthetic stucco system.
 This is important since EIFS is not a breathable material.
 Thus, you need to seal all flashings around windows and doors to prevent water intrusion.
 It’s also important to address cracks in the EIFS system to prevent water damage.

 Furthermore, EIFS manufacturers have now come up with new drainable EIFS systems that will prevent water from getting behind the stucco.

 Here at Old Pueblo Stucco LLC, we are EIFS Certified applicators.
 Our team has more than 20 years of experience working with EIFS systems.
 We adhere to the highest standards of workmanship, so that we can deliver the best possible products to our clients.
 Please call us at 520-304-7037 to get a free estimate.